Congressional Black Caucus calls for Senate action on voting rights - NewsBreak

 Schumer will have to get all Democrats in the evenly divided Senate on board.

-“We’re having a lot of serious, long, and intense meetings with Sens.
-Manchin and Sinema,” he said Wednesday, according to Capitol Hill pool reports.
+“We’re having a lot of serious, long, and intense meetings with Senators Manchin and Sinema,” he said Wednesday, according to Capitol Hill pool reports.

 He added that nine senators met with Manchin and Sinema for several hours late Tuesday, trying to come to an agreement.